ugovaretto/serializer/README.md

 By default the `Serializer<T>` implementation is invoked in case no other suitable implementation is found.

-In general you should always create a `GetSerializer<>` specialization for your own type.
+In general you should always create a `GetSerializer<T>` specialization for your own type `T`.

 Creating a proper `GetSerializer` implementation is a two step process:

 1. Create a serialization class
-2. Create a `GetSerializer` struct which selects the proper serialization struct when invoked as `GetSerializer< T >::Type`
+2. Create a `GetSerializer` struct which selects the proper serialization struct when invoked as `GetSerializer<T>::Type`

 The interface for the serialization class is: